davepinch/pinchy.cc/collections/_fragments/youve-been-dead-for-billions-of-years.md

 ---
-title: "You've been dead for billions of years."
+title: "you've been dead for billions of years"
 created: 2022-07-30
 related:
   - _fragments/this-is-a-memory.md